 Download the form here:

-Applications are a fillable Word format that can be downloaded, completed digitally, and emailed to firstname.lastname@example.org.
+Applications can be downloaded, completed digitally (or handwritten and scanned), and emailed to email@example.com.
 Should you require another method to submit, please contact us.

 To apply to join the SFKSC you must be a resident from the Cowichan Valley, be 55+ and be able to participate in three out of four committee meetings per year.